 IGR is a social justice education program that works to promote understanding of intergroup relations inside and outside of the classroom.
 Multidisciplinary courses offered by IGR are distinguished by their experiential focus, teaching philosophy, and incorporation of dialogical models of communication.

-The Office of Institutional Equity provides programming and services for faculty, staff, students, and management to support diversity, inclusiveness, equal access, equitable treatment, and cultural understanding and competency.
-The office provides training and consultation on achieving and supporting diversity in the workplace, on Americans with Disabilities Act issues, and on preventing and resolving discrimination and discriminatory harassment.
+ECRT provides programs and services for faculty, staff, and students to support diversity, inclusiveness, equal access, equitable treatment, and cultural understanding and competency.
+ECRT provides training and consultation on achieving and supporting diversity in the workplace, on Americans with Disabilities Act issues, and on preventing and resolving discrimination and discriminatory harassment.

 Organizations and Programs Sponsored by Rackham

 A guide for graduate students at a diverse university.

 Edward A. Bouchet Graduate Honor Society is a network of scholars recognized for scholarship, leadership, character, and who are dedicated to service and advocacy for students who have been underrepresented in the academy.

 SCOR is a network for Rackham students dedicated to the social, cultural, and academic well-being of students of color of African, Asian, Latino, and Native American descent.
 The organization, which includes students of other cultures, ethnicities, and international origins, promotes, supports, and sponsors efforts concerning the improvement of quality in our students’ academic, professional, and social lives respectful of cultural differences, disabilities, gender, and sexual orientation.

 American Indian Science and Engineering Society (AISES) seeks to increase the representation of American Indian and Alaskan Natives in engineering, science, and technology disciplines, and offers financial, academic, and cultural support to students.